justnonamenoname/lifeticle/readme.txt

 In the status of death, it might be indicated: central particle/lifeticle: saved/lost.

+The Fate of the Lifeticle

+If the deceased could not be cryonized upon death, their ashes can be scattered either in a cemetery or at sea.
+It is preferable to scatter the ashes on land, as the probability of being reborn as a terrestrial life form is higher than as an aquatic one - likely a comparison of one in a million to one in a billion.
+However, the lifeticle may potentially escape in the smoke during cremation, creating ambiguity in this recommendation.
+Despite the ambiguity, this factor redefines the optimal location for scattering the ashes, and the answer is — on land.
+If the organism was not cryonized and if physical laws permit and the theory is proven, instead of memorial ashes, the lifeticle could be stored in a mold.

+Biorobots

+The answer to the question of what a lifeticle is and how qualia are triggered will also answer the question of whether viruses or biorobots are considered alive.

 Atom

 In the brain, no other attached particles occupying volume have been found.